radiantone/pyfi-private/diary.md

 - API block consumes swagger JSON or YAML endpoint 80%
 - Error plug routing 50%
 - Disable components for free version 90%
+- Okta register/sign-in integration

+TODO:

+- Change History and JSON View checkboxes to toggle group
+- Download output history
+- Insert functions at front of list
+- JSON Schema validation
+- Capture pyodide output and display to console along with return value
+- Add 'Git' button in Script code view
+- Git table should show the filename affected by each commit
+- Add spinner icon to function port to indicate when it is running, remove when complete TBD
+- Package names in requirements for Data and Script are added to py-script/piodide TBD
+- Clicking mail icon shows stored value in JSON editor card TBD
+- In/Out/Total metrics update on Data and Script nodes TBD
+- Schema check for incoming data objects on Script argument ports TBD
+- Remove, ghost, disable Premium features in Free version TBD
+- View Results in Script node, refers to internally stored results list TBD
+- Error ports on Script node, when executing function produces an exception,
+  - the error and input data is routed to error edges for that function
+- Okta integration
+- Single Sign On with external account (gmail, etc) TBD
+- Account registration, email verification, backend TBD
+- Download code for flow PAID FEATURE TBD
+- Publish flow as service PAID FEATURE TBD (hosted services)

 DONE